Whey Isolate vs Concentrate: Which Is Better for You?

 Lactose Intolerance: Isolate as a Safer Option

-The National Institute of Diabetes and Digestive and Renal Diseases reports that lactose intolerance affects about 65% of people worldwide.
-Whey protein isolate contains less than 1% lactose, while concentrate has 4-8%.
-This makes isolate a better choice if you're sensitive to lactose.
+Lactose intolerance is common worldwide.
+Whey protein isolate contains less lactose than concentrate, which makes isolate a better choice if you're sensitive to lactose.

 People with mild lactose intolerance can usually handle whey isolate without stomach issues.
 The thorough filtration process removes most lactose-related problems.